 Your Shield Against the State

-Defending Your Driving Privileges in Dallas & Collin County
+Defending Clients Charged With Felony DWI in Dallas & Collin County

-The consequences of a felony DWI can range from years in jail to thousands of dollars in fines, among other more long-term penalties, like license suspension.
-Felony DWIs are tougher to combat than standard DWIs, as the circumstances surrounding felony DWIs are much more severe.
+The consequences of a felony DWI can range from years in jail to thousands of dollars in fines, among other long-term penalties like license suspension.
+Felony DWIs are more challenging to combat than standard DWIs, as the circumstances surrounding felony DWIs are much more severe.
 As a result, it is in your best interests to hire a trial lawyer with a deep knowledge of Texas DWI law who knows how to fight in court.
-Attorney Johnny Lanzillo has been working exclusively as a defender throughout his professional legal career and is personally committed to the side of the defendant.
-He will put up a passionate fight for you in court against your felony DWI charges and do his best to protect your driving rights.
+Attorney Johnny Lanzillo has been working exclusively as a defender throughout his professional legal career and is personally committed to the defendant's side.
+He will passionately fight for you in court against your felony DWI charges and do his best to protect your driving rights.

 Is DWI a Felony in Texas?